Gatze1910/computervision-handgesture-project/README.md

-# Computervision Simple Hand-Gesture Project
+# Computer Vision Project | Hand Gesture Recognition with MediaPipe and TensorFlow

 This is a semester project for the lecture "computer vision" at the university of applied sciences upper austria (FH Hagenberg).